 Mobile has become an integrated part of our lives since the first Blackberry was launched in 1984.
 Recent reports have shown that as many as nine in ten healthcare providers are using smartphones, and nearly as many have adopted tablets.
-Nearly 1 in 4 US doctors is already using an iPhone 6.
-In fact, physicians are upgrading to the iPhone 6 nearly twice as fast as the general public—and they’re finding creative ways to integrate them into patient interactions and other aspects of medicine.
+At the end of 2016, already 94% of US doctors were using a smart phone in some manner, either for work, personal or both.

 At its core, mobile recruiting is about recognizing that people are no longer sitting in front of a computer.
 That means physician recruitment must move towards providing candidates with information they want anytime, anywhere, on any device.